AlibabaCloudDocs/arms/intl.en-US/Browser monitoring/Get started with Browser Monitoring/For mini programs/Monitor other mini programs.md

 # Monitor other mini programs

-This topic describes how to use the browser monitoring feature of Application Real-Time Monitoring Service \(ARMS\) to monitor the standards-compliant mini programs, excluding DingTalk, Alipay, and WeChat mini programs.
-This topic also describes the related general configurations, API methods, and advanced scenarios.
+This topic describes how to use the browser monitoring function of Application Real-Time Monitoring Service \(ARMS\) to monitor the standards-compliant mini programs, except for DingTalk, Alipay, and WeChat mini programs.
+It also demonstrates the general configurations, methods, and advanced scenarios.

 ## Basic usage

-To monitor mini programs, you must perform the following operations to introduce and initialize the npm package, report logs, and configure security domain names.
+To monitor the mini programs, you need to perform at least the three steps: introducing and initialize the npm \(Node Package Manager\) package, reporting logs, and setting security domains.

 1. Introduce and initialize the npm package.